 Performance Bonuses.
 Consistent with our emphasis on pay-for-performance incentive compensation programs, our executives are eligible to receive cash incentive bonuses primarily based upon their performance during the fiscal year.
 Historically, for our CEO and CFO, factors given considerable weight in establishing bonus performance criteria are revenues and non-GAAP adjusted EBITDA, which is GAAP net earnings or loss excluding various cash and non-cash expenses, including: interest expense, foreign transaction gains (losses), debt financing and non-cash related expenses, debt discount and non-cash debt settlement expense, gain or loss on extinguishment of debt, income taxes, asset impairment charges, depreciation and amortization, stock-based compensation expense, change in fair value of derivatives, and fees and expenses related to acquisitions.
 Our Compensation Committee utilizes the adjusted EBITDA amounts publicly-reported by the Company.
+Mr. Gillis' annual performance bonus is based primarily on achievement of Company and divisional growth and margin goals and targets and other performance-related milestones, along with individual performance.
+For Mr. Miller and Ms. Collins, their annual performance bonus is based primarily on a discretionary assessment of both Company performance and individual performance.

 Pursuant to Mr. Stone's employment agreement, Mr. Stone is eligible to receive annual cash incentives by attainment of revenue and earnings (adjusted EBITDA) goals set by our Compensation Committee, after consultation with Mr. Stone, which will be based on a Board approved annual operating plan.
 The applicable goals will have three increasingly higher levels of revenue and earnings (adjusted EBITDA).
-The annual cash incentives for fiscal year 2021 will equal up to 37.5%, 75% or 150% of Mr. Stone's base salary (\$550,000 for fiscal year 2021) based on the level of goal achievement.
+The annual cash incentives for fiscal year 2022 will equal up to 50%, 100% or 200% of Mr. Stone's base salary (\$575,000 for fiscal year 2022) based on the level of goal achievement.
 The revenue and earnings (adjusted EBITDA) goals each represent 40% of the total bonus opportunity, while the remaining 20% of the bonus opportunity is in the sole discretion of the Compensation Committee based on exceptional Company performance and other factors the Committee deems appropriate.
-The Compensation Committee retains discretion to award a pro-rated amount of any applicable bonus based on achievement.
-For fiscal year 2021, Mr. Stone received a \$737,200 performance bonus based on achievement of 147% of the revenue target and 200% of the adjusted EBITDA target for fiscal year 2021.
+The Compensation Committee retains discretion to award a pro-rated amount of any applicable bonus based on partial achievement.
+For fiscal year 2022, Mr. Stone received a \$648,000 performance bonus based on achievement of performance criteria as described above.
+The bonus amount paid was determined based on achievement of 116% of the revenue target and 107% of the adjusted EBITDA target for fiscal year 2022.
 The bonus amount paid also included payout of the full allowable discretionary component.